arsnl/peppy/README.md

 ## Batteries included configuration

-Unlike other ESLint configurations, you do not have to install and maintain peerDependencies with Peppy.
+Unlike other ESLint configurations, you do not have to install and maintain peer dependencies with Peppy.

-Here is an example of Peppy vs Airbnb package.json footprint.
+Here is an example of Peppy vs Airbnb footprints.

 ```jsonc
 // Peppy